William Bernhardt: Career

+Bernhardt is best known for his series of legal thrillers.
+Library Journal called him the "master of the courtroom drama".
+He has written several novels outside the series, including Nemesis: The Final Case of Eliot Ness and The Florentine Poet, which has been called, "The Princess Bride for literature lovers."
+Bernhardt spent over two years researching Nemesis, which provides a compelling solution to the unsolved mystery of the identity of The Mad Butcher of Cleveland, generally considered America's first true serial killer.
+His other series characters include, Susan Pulaski (Dark Eye and Strip Search), Daniel Pike (The Last Chance Lawyer), and Kenzi Rivera (Splitsville).
+His most recent novel is Challengers of the Dust (2025), a historical novel set in 1935 Dust Bowl Oklahoma.

+In 2023, acting on a suggestion from his son, he wrote Partners in Crime, which teamed his two fictional lawyer characters, Ben Kincaid and Daniel Pike.
+He followed that with Justice For All (2024), which paired Daniel Pike with Kenzi Rivera.

+He is currently researching and writing a biography, yet to be announced.

 Awards

 Bernhardt has sold more than 10 million books in the United States and around the world.
-He has been nominated for the Oklahoma Book Award 17 times in three categories (Fiction, Poetry, and Young Adult) and has won twice, in 1995 and 1999.
+He has been nominated for the Oklahoma Book Award 21 times in four categories (Fiction, Poetry, Young Adult, and Design) and has won three times, in 1995, 1999, and 2024.
 In 1998 he received the Southern Writers Guild's Gold Medal Award.
 In 2000, he was honored with the H. Louise Cobb Distinguished Author Award, given "in recognition of an outstanding body of work that has profoundly influenced the way in which we understand ourselves and American society at large."
 That same year, he was presented with a Career Achievement Award at the 2000 Booklovers Convention in Houston.
 He has been inducted into the Oklahoma Writers Hall of Fame.
-In 2009, he received the Royden B. Davis Distinguished Author Award from the University of Scranton, making him the only author to receive both the Davis and the Cobb Distinguished Author awards.
 His poetry has received two Pushcart Prize nominations and an Oklahoma Book Award nomination.
-He has also received a Certificate of Recognition from the American Academy of American Poets.
+He has also received a Certificate of Recognition from the Academy of American Poets.
+In 2019, he received the Arrell Gibson Lifetime Achievement Award.